Night of the Gliders: Palestinian reactions

 The PFLP-GC assumed responsibility for the attack in a communique the next day, claiming the guerrillas waged a ″heroic battle.″ which was seen as a morale boost.
 On 3 December, PLO chairman Yasser Arafat praised the attack, saying "The attack demonstrated that there could be no barriers or obstacles to prevent a guerrilla who has decided to become a martyr."
 Palestinian newspapers in the West Bank placed the story on their front headlines and in colored ink, but were prevented from printing anything but the barest details of the incident by the Israeli Military Censor.
 Palestinians adopted the guerrilla as a national hero and began taunting Israeli troops, crying "six to one", and the writing "6:1" appeared on walls in Gaza.
 On 9 December, riots broke in the Gaza Strip, marking the beginning of the First Intifada.
 The incident is often seen as a catalyst for the riots.

+Legacy

+The Washington Post compared the initial assault during the October 7 attacks with the Night of the Gliders.
+In both attacks, the Israeli army was caught off-guard by a surprise attack by militants on hang gliders.
+While Israeli soldiers heard the engines above them, investigating assets did not engage.
+In the aftermath of both attacks, Israeli military leaders wondered how they had been caught flat-footed by a relatively unsophisticated attack, given Israel's military prowess.